notrab/dumbo/examples/htmx-blade/README.md

-# Context Example
+# HTMX Example

-This example demonstrates how to pass a render closure to context and generate a view using the latte template engine.
+This example demonstrates how to use htmx with Blade and Dumbo.

 ## Running the Example